pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 # `fslpy`

+# THIS IS A WORK IN PROGRESS - DO NOT READ

 `fslpy` is a Python library which is built into FSL, and contains a range of functionality for working with neuroimaging data in an FSL context.